Invoice Fraud: How to Identify Fake Invoices (9 Simple Steps)

 Once the fraudsters have the bank details, they can use them for unauthorized withdrawals or further scams.

-Advanced attacks to be wary of: document sharing and service impersonation
+Beware of document sharing and service impersonation

 This makes discerning its relevance more difficult and it takes the recipient further down the rabbit hole.